One Little, Two Little, Three Little Coincidences

 Yesterday I learned by coincidence that the famous pop superstar Linda Ronstadt has been living in my neighborhood, just down the street from me, for the nine years I’ve lived here.
 I could have walked over and introduced myself.

-My first dream of her was one night in late November I believe, 1982.
-I was making a poor living playing with an awful country-western band.
+My first and only other dream of Linda was one night in late November I believe, 1982.
+I was I was making a poor living playing with an awful country-western band.
 Except for the drummer, a longtime jazz player who’d played with a few musical luminaries, the band garden-variety stank.
 Even worse, I joked one night that if I changed my name to “Terry,” we could have a band named “Jerry, Harry, Gary and Terry.”
 They thought it was a great idea.
 I was now Terry-Tom of Jerry, Harry, Gary and Terry-Tom, country-western troubadours from the short bus.

 Jerry had me, fair and square, like a plodding village cop who’s got you for speeding.
 He’d only been tolerant while Gary and I tried abstract accompaniments suitable for jazz great McCoy Tyner as he’d recite exceptionally long jokes to the audience in the middle of one old oompah song or another.
 It was kind of cute for thirty-five dollars a night.